m9dful1/Craftium/README.md

 ![Build Status](https://github.com/m9dful1/Craftium/workflows/Build%20Craftium/badge.svg)
 ![Continuous Build](https://github.com/m9dful1/Craftium/workflows/Continuous%20Build/badge.svg)

 Craftium is a powerful keyboard automation tool designed to record and replay keyboard sequences with precise timing.
-Perfect for automating repetitive tasks in games like Final Fantasy 14, applications, or any software that accepts keyboard input.
+Perfect for automating repetitive tasks in productivity workflows, software testing, data entry, or any application that accepts keyboard input.

+**IMPORTANT DISCLAIMER**: This software is intended for productivity automation and testing purposes only.
+Users are solely responsible for ensuring their use complies with the terms of service of any software they interact with.
+Use in online games or other software may violate terms of service and result in account penalties or bans.

 ## Features

-- 🎮 **Precise Keyboard Recording**: Capture all keystrokes with exact timing
+- ⌨️ **Precise Keyboard Recording**: Capture all keystrokes with exact timing
 - ⏱️ **Replay with Delays**: Playback sequences with the exact timing they were recorded
 - 💾 **Save & Load**: Save sequences as JSON files for later use
 - 🔄 **Repeat Playback**: Set custom repeat counts for sequences
 - 🎨 **Dark Mode**: Built-in dark theme for comfortable use
-- 📌 **Always on Top**: Enhanced window priority to stay visible over games
+- 📌 **Always on Top**: Enhanced window priority to stay visible over other applications
 - 🖥️ **macOS Native**: Optimized for macOS with full system integration

+## Use Cases

+Craftium is designed for legitimate productivity and automation tasks:

+- **Software Testing**: Automate repetitive QA test scenarios and regression testing
+- **Data Entry**: Speed up form filling and repetitive data input tasks
+- **Content Creation**: Automate overlay controls for streamers and content creators
+- **Accessibility**: Assist users with repetitive strain injuries or mobility limitations
+- **Development**: Test keyboard-heavy applications and shortcuts
+- **Productivity Workflows**: Automate common tasks across multiple applications

 ## Download